andrew/ultimate-awesome/README.md

 - [awesome-amazon](https://github.com/brandonhimpfen/awesome-amazon) - A curated list of tools, APIs, extensions, guides, and platforms related to Amazon and its ecosystem.
 - [awesome-azure](https://github.com/brandonhimpfen/awesome-azure) - A curated list of awesome tools, resources, libraries, learning materials, and services related to Microsoft Azure.
 - [awesome-big-data](https://github.com/brandonhimpfen/awesome-big-data) - A curated list of frameworks, platforms, tools, architectures, and learning resources for Big Data.
-- [awesome-blockchain-protocols](https://github.com/brandonhimpfen/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-blogging-monetization](https://github.com/brandonhimpfen/awesome-blogging-monetization) - A curated list of tools, platforms, strategies, and resources for blog monetization.
 - [awesome-canada-travel](https://github.com/brandonhimpfen/awesome-canada-travel) - A curated list of resources, apps, communities, guides, and tools for traveling in Canada — especially helpful for solo travelers, digital nomads, and independent explorers.
 - [awesome-ci](https://github.com/brandonhimpfen/awesome-ci) - A curated list of awesome Continuous Integration (CI) tools, services, workflows, and resources for building, testing, and deploying code with confidence.
 - [awesome-cloud](https://github.com/brandonhimpfen/awesome-cloud) - A curated list of cloud platforms, tools, SDKs, open-source projects, infrastructure services, observability stacks, DevOps utilities, and learning resources.
 - [awesome-cloud-native](https://github.com/brandonhimpfen/awesome-cloud-native) - A curated list of awesome tools, frameworks, platforms, and resources for Cloud Native technologies and development.
-- [awesome-consensus-algorithms](https://github.com/brandonhimpfen/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
-Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
-- [awesome-cryptocurrency](https://github.com/brandonhimpfen/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
-This list covers everything from general information and investing to wallets, exchanges, mining, and development.
 - [awesome-css](https://github.com/brandonhimpfen/awesome-css) - A curated list of awesome CSS frameworks, libraries, tools, resources, and inspiration.
 - [awesome-devops](https://github.com/brandonhimpfen/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
 - [awesome-digital-nomads](https://github.com/brandonhimpfen/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.